shinzonetwork/shinzohub/adrs/01-AccessControlPolicies.md

 # 01 - Access Control Policies (ACPs)

 ## Status
-Proposed - written by Quinn Purdy on July 18, 2025
+Proposed - editted by Quinn Purdy on July 24, 2025 Proposed - written by Quinn Purdy on July 18, 2025

 ## Context